Rated Excellent

 This NVQ is suitable for:

-This work-based qualification comprises 2 core units covering health, safety, and productive working practices, alongside job-specific units that depend on the type of machinery you operate.
+This work-based qualification comprises 2 core units covering health, safety, and productive working practices, and 11 different pathways that depend on the type of machinery you operate.
 The NVQ Level 2 in Plant Operations is flexible and designed to reflect the role you already carry out on-site, making it a highly practical plant operator course.

 You’ll be assessed in your day-to-day environment by an experienced assessor, meaning there’s no need for classroom learning or written exams.
 This makes it ideal for those seeking a recognised route through plant operator training.